 Under M.G.L. c.
 15A, s.
 19, Massachusetts veterans who are not in default of any federal student loans and who are legal residents of Massachusetts may be eligible for any state-supported course in an undergraduate degree program or certificate program offered by a public college or university.

-For more information, you may contact the veterans' representative at the college or university, visit the University of Massachusetts veterans’ website, or contact the Massachusetts Department of Veterans Services.
+For more information, you may contact the Veterans Representative at the college or university, or visit the University of Massachusetts veterans’ website at: www.umass.edu/veterans.

 Public Service Scholarship Programs

-The Scholarships are awarded for undergraduate study at Massachusetts institutions of higher education.
-For more information contact the Office of Student Financial Assistance at the Massachusetts Board of Higher Education.
+The scholarships are awarded for undergraduate study at Massachusetts institutions of higher education.
+For more information contact:

 Upward Bound Program

 The University of Massachusetts Boston offers a program called Veterans Upward Bound (VUB) which provides career and academic counseling for veterans of all ages.
 The VUB services include workshops, tutorials, and classroom-based instruction on high school diploma equivalency, computer skills, and developing college and career awareness.
 All Veterans Upward Bound classes and supplies are free for qualified veterans.
-Contact the Veterans Upward Bound Program for eligibility requirements.
+For eligibility requirements, contact: